 I used to think ramen was those cheap packs of wavy noodles I could buy at the grocery store.
 You know, the ones that come in a styrofoam cup or tear-apart package with a salty flavor pack inside?

-A homemade mushroom ramen noodle bowl is SO easy and waaay better for us anyway.
+A homemade mushroom ramen noodle bowls are SO easy and waaay better for us anyway.

-How to Make a Speedy Miso Spinach Mushroom Vegan Ramen Bowl:
+How to Make a Speedy Miso Spinach Mushroom Vegan Ramen Bowls: